“I am wondering about predestination. Are some people predestined to be saved and the rest predestined not to be saved?”

 The answer to all three questions, from a biblical perspective, is Yes, God can.

-But the God of the Bible, who, in his own divine freedom, has created a real universe—a universe that is truly free, with truly free people—exercises his awesome creativity and genius continually, because, in spite of sinning and rebellious humans, he does bring about his purpose for them.
+But the God of the Bible—who in his divine freedom has created a universe that is free, with truly free people—exercises his awesome creativity and genius continually, because, in spite of sinning and rebellious humans, he brings about his purpose for them.
 He allows choices because he is able to handle all the possible outcomes.

-God is neither threatened by, nor overcome by, human free will and the time and chance he built into his universe, but works within them to bring about a human redemption that is purified in the midst of authentic relationships.
+God is neither threatened by, nor overcome by, human free will and the time and chance he built into his universe.
+Rather, he works within them to bring about a human redemption that is purified in the midst of authentic relationships.
 He is constantly bringing good out of evil and light out of darkness through his indescribable grace freely demonstrated most supremely in Jesus Christ.

-The fact that God is able to create a windup, predetermined universe does not mean that he had to.
+God is able to create a windup, predetermined universe, but that does not mean that he had to.
 The Ptolemaic-Aristotelian concept of God, reflected in TULIP, demands that God had to.
 It demands that a proper, logical, totally sovereign God could have done things no other way.
-That concept, in its effort to safeguard God’s sovereignty, winds up tying God’s hands by limiting him to one particular and nonbiblical way of being sovereign with his Creation.
+That concept, in its effort to safeguard God’s sovereignty, winds up tying God’s hands by limiting him to one particular and nonbiblical way of being sovereign with his creation.

-If, on the other hand, we are to take the biblical record of God’s self-disclosure seriously, we must conclude that God is free both to create and to interact with his Creation in any way he pleases, because he is free to be and do as he pleases in accord with who he is (and he is “I Am Who I Am”).
+On the other hand, if we are to take the biblical record of God’s self-disclosure seriously, we must conclude that God is free both to create and to interact with his creation in any way he pleases, because he is free to be and do as he pleases in accord with who he is (and he is “I Am Who I Am”).

 Immutable and impassible

 In our efforts to discuss and describe God, we have no choice but to use analogies and comparisons to created things we know about.
-But we must keep in mind that in all our analogies and comparisons, God is not even on the same plane as any of the created things—whether objects, roles or passions—we might use in describing him.
+But we must keep in mind that in all our analogies and comparisons, God is not even on the same plane as any of the created things (objects, roles or passions) we might use in describing him.
 Even the pronoun “he” is only an analogy; we should not get the idea that God is actually male or female.
 (The term “Father” refers to the relationship between the Father and the Son [John 1:14, 18, 34] and the Father and creation [Ephesians 3:14-15]; the Father is infinitely greater than any human concept of “father.”)

 God—Father, Son and Spirit—is the source and cause of all being and existence.
 He brings everything into being without anything bringing him into being.
 He is pure Being, that “Is-ness” from which all other being flows.
 All things depend on him for their existence, and he depends on nothing for his existence.

 When we say that God is “impassible” (incapable of feeling), we do not mean that God cannot feel.
 We mean, rather, that God cannot be hurt against his will by anything outside himself.
 In his divine freedom, God can, and does, of himself, change and feel.
-In other words, God cannot be acted on against his will, but he certainly, in his divine freedom, acts.
+God cannot be acted on against his will, but in his divine freedom, he acts.
 When God created the universe, he freely in grace and love became something new—Creator—and he did so in the freedom of his grace and love.
 Likewise, when the Son became flesh in the Incarnation, God became something new—human like us and for our sakes.
 God did not have to create, nor did he have to become flesh, but he did so in his divine freedom out of the abundance of his grace and love.

 The “God” of Plato and Aristotle could not change, because for “God” to change would mean that “God” was not already perfect.
 So “God” was called the “unmoved mover.”
 But the God of the Bible has no problem with changing whenever he decides to, and he remains perfect and perfectly God all the while.
 He haggled with Abraham over the fate of Sodom, agreeing to change his plan under certain conditions (Genesis 18:16-33).

-God is sovereign, but God, who is none other than Father, Son and Spirit, is sovereign the way he chooses to be, not the way the greatest human thinkers conclude the ultimate cause of all things must logically be.
-God will be who God will be.
-And he has revealed himself to be, for us and with us, the Father of Jesus Christ, the Sender of the Holy Spirit, the Forgiver of sins, the Lover of souls, our Savior, our Deliverer, our Comforter, our Advocate, our Helper, our Strengthener, our Righteousness, our Peace, our Hope, our Life, our Light, our Friend and many other good and wonderful things.
+God is sovereign, but God, who is Father, Son and Spirit, is sovereign the way he chooses to be, not the way the greatest human thinkers conclude the ultimate cause of all things must logically be.
+God will be who God will be, and he has revealed himself to be, for us and with us, the Father of Jesus Christ, the Sender of the Holy Spirit, the Forgiver of sins, the Lover of souls, our Savior, our Deliverer, our Comforter, our Advocate, our Helper, our Strengthener, our Righteousness, our Peace, our Hope, our Life, our Light, our Friend and many other good and wonderful things.